 International Patent Application Vs Direct Overseas Patent Filings

-- Filing the first patent application in a Paris Convention country (member state of Paris convention) and then file separate applications in other Paris convention countries within 12 months from the filing date of the first application.
+- Filing the first patent application in a Paris Convention country (a member state of Paris convention) and then file separate applications in other Paris Convention countries within 12 months from the filing date of the first application.

 - Directly filing simultaneous applications in all the countries where patent protection is desired.

 After filing an application in the home country, the applicant has the option of filing an application in other countries.
 The Paris Convention, to which most of the countries are signatories, allows the applicant a period of 12 months to file applications in any of the member countries.
 The subsequent application, if filed within the stipulated period of 12 months grants the applicant the benefit of claiming the filing date of the first application in all other countries.

 Similarly, the PCT filing procedure enables patent applicants to file a single patent application and have that single, uniform patent application be treated as an initial application for patent in any Member Country.
 Filing an international patent application to start the patent process can frequently be a wise move for someone contemplating securing patent rights in multiple countries.

 The major advantages of the PCT filing procedure are:

 - A single application (the international application) in a single language filed in a single country is tantamount to filing simultaneously in different (member) countries.